shopsys/shopsys/packages/frontend-api/apiary/order/methods/create-order.md

         - firstName (required) - The customer's first name
         - lastName (required) - The customer's last name
         - email (required) - The customer's email address
-        - telephone (required) - The customer's telephone number
+        - telephone (required) - The customer's phone number
         - onCompanyBehalf (boolean, required) - Determines whether the order is made on the company behalf.
         - companyName - The customer’s company name (required when onCompanyBehalf is true)
         - companyNumber - The customer’s company identification number (required when onCompanyBehalf is true)